saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - It allows you to call a series of functions on a receiver to configure it for use.
 - After the lambda provided to apply executes, apply returns the configured receiver.
 - Apply passes nothing to lambda you provide.
-- All the function calls within the lambda are now called relative to the receiver.
-- Another way to say this is that they are implicitly called on the receiver.
+- All the function calls within the lambda are now called relative to the receiver, ie. they are implicitly called on the receiver.
-- Apply returns the current receiver once the anonymous function completes.

 ```kotlin
 val menuFile = File("menu-file.txt")